lvicainne/puppet-opendkim/README.md

 ### v0.4 - Compatible with Puppet from 6.24 up to, but not including, 8.0

+* v0.4.2  Add PDK dependancies
+          Add SignHeaders From
+          Chunking publickey in 255 char blocks for dns txt
 * v0.4.1  Fix version in metadata.json
 * v0.4.0  Add autorestart config
           Lookup for OS Family facts in Hiera